kra-mo/cartridges/README.md

 </div>

 # The Project
-Cartridges is a simple game launcher written in Python using GTK4 + Libadwaita.
+Cartridges is a simple game launcher written in Python using GTK4 and Libadwaita.
 ## Features
 - Manually adding and editing games
 - Importing games from Steam, Heroic and Bottles
+- Support for multiple Steam install locations
 - Hiding games
 - Searching and sorting by title, date added and last played